joseluisvf/commit-viewer/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Note to Reviewers
-Hi, I hope this project meets your standards; I sure had fun with its development.
+Hi!
+I hope this project meets your standards; I sure had fun with its development.

 Please feel free to take your gloves off and be as brutal as possible; there's always room for improvement!

-Thank you for the challenge and I am looking forward to meeting you eventually.
+Thank you for the challenge and I am looking forward to meeting you someday.

+Kind regards,

+José Luís de Valle-Flôr